On Clarity in Performance Reporting

 • insight functions stretched to compensate for design gaps

-Over time, performance reporting becomes informationally busy but intellectually thin.
+Over time, performance reporting becomes informationally busy but analytically shallow.
 The organisation reports more – but understands less.

 Why the compliance trap cannot be fixed downstream